|Back to Main Print This Page Email to a Friend|

 Azathioprine.
 Azathioprine (Imuran, generic) suppresses immune system activity.
 It takes 6 to 8 weeks for early symptom improvement and up to 12 weeks for full benefit.
 Azathioprine can cause serious problems with the gastrointestinal tract including nausea and vomiting, often accompanied by stomach pain and diarrhea.
 Azathioprine can also cause problems with liver function and pancreas gland inflammation, and can reduce white blood cell count.

 Cyclosporine.
 Like azathioprine, cyclosporine (Sandimmune, Neoral, generic) is an immunosuppressant.
 It is used for people with RA who have not responded to other drugs.
 It can take a week before symptoms improve and up to 3 months for full benefit.
 The most serious and common side effects of cyclosporine are high blood pressure and kidney function problems.
 While kidney function usually improves once the drug is stopped, mild-to-moderate high blood pressure may continue.
 Swelling of the gums is also common.
 Patients should practice good dental hygiene, including regular brushing and flossing.

 Biologic response modifiers are drugs made from living cells.
-These drugs target specific components of the immune system that contribute to the joint inflammation and damage that are part of the rheumatoid arthritis disease process.
+These drugs target specific components of the immune system that contribute to the joint inflammation and damage that are part of the RA disease process.

-As with other rheumatoid arthritis drugs, these drugs do not cure the disease but can help slow progression and joint damage.
+As with other RA drugs, these drugs do not cure the disease but can help slow progression and joint damage.

 Anti-TNF Drugs.
 Most biologic DMARDs are anti-tumor necrosis factor (anti-TNF) drugs.
 They block TNF, which is a cytokine involved in the inflammatory process.
-Anti-TNF drugs approved for treatment of rheumatoid arthritis are:
+Anti-TNF drugs approved for treatment of RA are: